Vietnam.vn - Nền tảng quảng bá Việt Nam

 A corner of Xuan Dai Bay

-Waiting for the water to dry up
+Waiting for the low tide

 Xuan Dai Bay is vast during high tide, and when the tide is low, it reveals hundreds of meters of mud and sand along the shore of the bay.
 Along the road connecting Xuan Phuong commune, Song Cau town, there is a bay area of about 1 hectare.
-There, hundreds of people, mostly women, sit in rows, raking clams.
+There, hundreds of people, mainly women, sit in rows, raking clams.

-"Most fishermen living in the Song Cau sea area, if they don't buy fishing boats, invest in lobster farming.
+"Most of the fishermen living in the Song Cau sea area, if they don't buy fishing boats, invest in lobster farming.
 As for me, my family's circumstances are difficult, so I don't have the capital to invest.
 Furthermore, my husband is sick, so his health is not suitable for such work.
 Therefore, my family's life depends on raking clams and working for others," Ms. Thoa confided.

 Cào sò ở vịnh Xuân Đài - Ảnh 2.

-FROM FAMILY FOOD TO SPECIALTY
+FROM FAMILY FOOD TO SPECIALTIES

 Clams have a shape similar to clams and live in abundance on the mudflats around Cu Mong lagoon and Xuan Dai bay.